knguyen94/ManagingITTeam/Data Flow Diagram Definitions.md

 ## DATA STORES

-SPDX DB - This is the database that is going to store information about files (remember that files -> packages -> projects).
+Risk Information - This is the database that is going to store information about files (remember that files -> packages -> projects).
 This information is going to have to be stored in a standardized way.

 NIST CPE Information - Database that provides vulnerability information